Moya/Moya/docs/Endpoints.md

 The `requestClosure` is an optional, last-minute way to modify the request that hits the network.
-It has a default value of `MoyaProvider.defaultRequestMapping`, which simply uses the `urlRequest` property of the `Endpoint` instance.
+It has a default value of `MoyaProvider.defaultRequestMapping`, which uses the `urlRequest()` method of the `Endpoint` instance.
+The `urlRequest()` method throws two possible errors: `MoyaError.requestMapping(String)` error in the case that an `URLRequest` could not be created for the given path and a `Swift.Error` in the case of an error related to the encoding of the parameters for a request.
+This `Swift.Error` is wrapped up as a `MoyaError.parameterEncoding(Swift.Error)` by the `MoyaProvider.defaultRequestMapping` closure.

 This closure receives an `Endpoint` instance and is responsible for invoking a its argument of `RequestResultClosure` (shorthand for `Result<URLRequest, MoyaError> -> Void`) with a request that represents the Endpoint.